-- Drought-adapted varieties produce less, even in drought conditions, than intensive, high-yielding varieties and hybrids, - drought tolerance and yield is negatively correlated, - knowledge of the inheritance of drought tolerance traits is lacking or incomplete, - drought tolerance is a complex property, therefore selection for a single stamp (gene) does not lead to results, - the interactions of genes associated with drought tolerance are unknown, there are currently no morphological, phenological, physiological or biochemical, etc. a test that is in itself suitable for determining the drought tolerance of a genotype and could therefore be used for reliable selection of drought tolerant genotypes, selection on traditional stamps (eg root mass, leaf waxiness, hairiness, stoma count, cuticle thickness, senescence, etc.) did not lead to breakthrough, substantial progress, exacerbated by outages due to physiological processes that become unfavorable due to overheating.
-In addition to the symptoms of sunburn necrosis on the crop, strong irradiation and high temperatures already inhibit photosynthesis beyond a certain point, leading to a loss of quality and quantity.
+- Drought-adapted varieties produce less, even in drought conditions, than intensive, high-yielding varieties and hybrids,

+- drought tolerance and yield is negatively correlated,

+- knowledge of the inheritance of drought tolerance traits is lacking or incomplete,

+- drought tolerance is a complex property, therefore selection for a single stamp (gene) does not lead to results,

+- the interactions of genes associated with drought tolerance are unknown, there are currently no morphological, phenological, physiological or biochemical, etc. a test that is in itself suitable for determining the drought tolerance of a genotype and could therefore be used for reliable selection of drought tolerant genotypes, selection on traditional stamps (eg root mass, leaf waxiness, hairiness, stoma count, cuticle thickness, senescence, etc.) did not lead to breakthrough, substantial progress, we cannot expect rapid successes from newer selection approaches - (eg infrared temperature measurement and photography, artificial drought stress, various physiological parameters, etc.), which are currently being tested or introduced.